pow-auth/pow/README.md

 Remember to add `:mnesia` to your `:included_applications` so it'll be available for your release build.

+If you have a multi-node setup you should read the [distributed mnesia cache guide](guides/distributed_mnesia_cache.md).

 The MnesiaCache requires write access.
 If you've a read-only file system you should take a look at the [Redis cache backend store guide](guides/redis_cache_store_backend.md).

 ### Pow.Plug.RequireAuthenticated